dart-lang/site-www/src/_guides/language/effective-dart/design.md

 latter name literally has a prefix that negates the former: "visible" and "*in*-visible", "connected" and "*dis*-connected", "zero" and "*non*-zero".

-When choosing which of the two cases that `true` represents &mdash; and thus which case the property is named for &mdash; prefer the positive or more fundamental one.
+When choosing which of the two cases that `true` represents&mdash;and thus which case the property is named for&mdash;prefer the positive or more fundamental one.
 Boolean members are often nested inside logical expressions, including negation operators.
 If your property itself reads like a negation, it's harder for the reader to mentally perform the double negation and